Martin Fowler (EastEnders): 2014–2025

 When Martin finds out that Stacey is pregnant, he initially wants her to book a termination but later supports her decision to keep the baby.
 She discovers he is planning to propose and says she does not want to marry again, so he proposes a commitment without marriage, and she accepts.
 Stacey is electrocuted by a faulty socket that Lee Carter (Danny Hatchard) failed to repair properly so Martin punches him and threatens to kill him if the baby dies as a result.
 At the hospital, Martin finds out she is okay and the baby is a boy.
-When Stacey is discharged, Martin announces to everyone in The Vic that the baby is a boy and invites Lee and Whitney to join him, Stacey, Kush, and Shabnam Masood (Rakhee Thakrar) for lunch.
+When Stacey is discharged, Martin announces to everyone in The Queen Vic that the baby is a boy and invites Lee and Whitney to join him, Stacey, Kush, and Shabnam Masood (Rakhee Thakrar) for lunch.
 He apologises for hitting Lee and forgives him for the incident.
 Shabnam discovers that Martin is not the father of Stacey's baby, but she and Kush decide not to tell Martin.
 When Stacey's son is born on Christmas Eve, Martin names him Arthur Fowler, after his father.
-Two weeks later, Kat Moon (Jessie Wallace) discovers that Martin is not Arthur's father and when Stacey and Arthur go missing, Martin and Kush grow concerned and try to find her.
+Two weeks later, Stacey’s cousin Kat Slater (Jessie Wallace) discovers that Martin is not Arthur's father and when Stacey and Arthur go missing, Martin and Kush grow concerned and try to find her.
 Martin eventually finds Stacey on the roof of The Vic.
 She claims that Arthur is the son of God and that God will rescue them from what she thinks are demons.
 Martin, believing it is a symptom of her unmedicated bipolar, goes along with her and convinces her to come home with him.
 On the day of Charlie's funeral, Stacey is upset that she did not get to the church so God could give her a message.
 She does not allow Martin near Arthur and smashes glass cups to protect them.
 When Stacey goes to Kush and Shabnam's for safety, Martin persuades her that she is safe with him.
 He takes her to hospital and after Stacey speaks to a psychologist, Martin learns that there are no mother and baby units and that Stacey will have to be sectioned.
 Martin breaks the news to Stacey and is later informed Stacey is suffering from postpartum psychosis.
 When Martin visits Stacey, he realises that she needs to see Arthur and tries to find a hospital with a mother and baby unit.
 Kush convinces Martin to have a night out and deliberately leaves his phone behind.
 When Martin returns, he discovers he missed a call about a mother and baby unit and has missed out.
 Martin punches Kush and they fight, leading Kush to admit that he has ruined everything.
 Martin travels to find another mother and baby unit the following day, taking Arthur with him while doing so.
 Sonia and Bex learn that Martin and Arthur were involved in a car crash on their way home.